YvesLangstonMays/BIOL4384/README.md

 ### Discussion

-Gandhi et al. 2015 use animals lacking melatonin due to mutation of arlakylamine N-acetyltransferase 2 (aanat2) to show that melatonin is required for circadian regulation of sleep in zebrafish.
+Gandhi et al. 2015 use animals lacking melatonin due to mutation of arylakylamine N-acetyltransferase 2 (aanat2) to show that melatonin is required for circadian regulation of sleep in zebrafish.

+aanat2 is required for melatonin synthesis in the pineal gland(Klein, 2007)

 # Sources